aosabook/500lines/rasterizer/README.md

 shapes are easily added, and they compose well with the other parts of the code.

+A description of the current version of the code is in `doc/README.md`.

 ## A performance caveat

 Rasterizers are so central to display technology that their